-SYSMGROPT SYSMGRVAL SYSMGRLVAL SYSMGRBVAL SYSFIELDTYPE Description EXPORT_MDB_VER (2, 97, 2000, 2007, 2010) 2000 0 IL Export - Version of MDB < 2007 then "mdb". >= 2007 then "accdb" FILTER_BY_MATRIX 0 0 IB Sample Login, filter analysis codes by matrix FORCE_AUDIT_REASON 0 0 IB AuditTrail - Force user to enter a reason FORCEANALYSISVAL 0 0 IB Validation - Require Analyses to be validated before Samples can be validated.
-FORCECHECKIN 0 0 Require user to enter password before data changes are saved GOOGLE_MAPS_API_KEY 0 0 IT It is a Google Maps API key that is used to map controls work correctly.
-HASPAMDILFACTOR 0 0 IB PAM/Project Analyte Management - Use Dilution Factor from PAM HIDE_CHECKSUM_VIOLATION 0 0 IB Do not display checksum violations to user, only record in errorlog HIDE_MENU_ITEMS 0 0 Desktop - (For future use) I18N_WORKSTATION 0 0 IT Depricated - ID of Workstation for I18N Translation IMCMODIFY Create, Modify, Delete IM&C records 0 0 Depricated - Moved to PRIVS - Modify Instrument Maintenance Records INSTR_BY_DATE 0 -1 IB Qualify Instrument by Date INSTR_BY_STATUS 0 -1 IB Qualify Instrument by Status INSTR_BY_TEST 0 -1 IB Qualify Instrument by Analysis
+SYSMGROPT SYSMGRVAL SYSMGRLVAL SYSMGRBVAL SYSFIELDTYPE Description EXPORT_MDB_VER (2, 97, 2000, 2007, 2010) 2000 0 IL Export - Version of MDB < 2007 then "mdb". >= 2007 then "accdb" EXPORT_USER_PROFILE 0 0 0 IB True/False (-1/0) When exporting data (Export, Crystal, Access report modules) include the user name (Labworks authenitcation or domain) to a table.
+Can be used to export data for worksheets and filter out the assigned analyst.
+FILTER_BY_MATRIX 0 0 IB Sample Login, filter analysis codes by matrix FORCE_AUDIT_REASON 0 0 IB AuditTrail - Force user to enter a reason FORCEANALYSISVAL 0 0 IB Validation - Require Analyses to be validated before Samples can be validated.
+FORCECHECKIN 0 0 Require user to enter password before data changes are saved GOOGLE_MAPS_API_KEY IT API key for the Google Maps services in the desktop and web applications.
+GOOGLE_MAPS_ANDROID_API_KE IT API key for the Google Maps services in the Collection Application on Android platform.
+GOOGLE_MAPS_IOS_API_KEY IT API key for the Google Maps services in the Collection Application on iOS platform.
+GOOGLE_MAPS_UWP_API_KEY IT API key for the Google Maps services in the Collection Application on UWP platform.
+HASPAMDILFACTOR 0 0 IB PAM/Project Analyte Management - Use Dilution Factor from PAM HIDE_CHECKSUM_VIOLATION 0 0 IB Do not display checksum violations to user, only record in errorlog HIDE_MENU_ITEMS 0 0 Desktop - (For future use) I18N_WORKSTATION 0 0 IT Deprecated - ID of Workstation for I18N Translation